flutter/website/src/content/ui/adaptive-responsive/capabilities.md

 a new permission that requires users to interact with a system dialog before your code calls a sensitive API.
-Your team does the work for platform 1 and creates a capability named `requirePremissionDialogFlow`.
+Your team does the work for platform 1 and creates a capability named `requirePermissionDialogFlow`.
-Then, if and when platform 2 adds a similar requirement but only for new API versions, then the implementation of `requirePremissionDialogFlow` can now check the API level and return true for platform 2.
+Then, if and when platform 2 adds a similar requirement but only for new API versions, then the implementation of `requirePermissionDialogFlow` can now check the API level and return true for platform 2.
 You've leveraged the work you already did.